MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring.md

 ### Topic node support

-During this preview, Copilot can create Message, Question, and Condition nodes when building and iterating on topics.
+Copilot can create Message, Question, and Condition nodes when building and iterating on topics.
 Other node types aren't currently supported.

 There are some additional limitations on how Copilot works with nodes: